senecajs/senecajs.org/src/pages/api/index.md

 fine), you can call ready again to wait for the new plugins to initialize.
 Seneca also emits a 'ready' event, which you can use instead of this function:

-___Example: adding callback for the ready event, emitted by Seneca___
 ``` js
 seneca.on('ready', function (err) {...})
 ```
+___Example: adding callback for the ready event, emitted by Seneca___

 They both achieve the same result.
 It's a matter of preference which you use.

 ## add (pattern [, paramspec], action)
-- __pattern__ - `object` or `string`: matching the the pattern specification
+- __pattern__ - `object` or `string`: matches the pattern specification.
-- __paramspec__ - `object`: matching the parameter specification
+- __paramspec__ - `object`: matches the parameter specification.
-- __action__: `function(...)`: matching the action signature
+- __action__ - `function(...)`: matches the action signature.

-Add an action to the Seneca instance.
-You provide a key/value pair pattern that Seneca will match against objects that are submitted using the add method.
-When an object is submitted, Seneca will check the object's top-level properties in alphabetical order to see if there is a matching action.
+This method adds an action to the Seneca instance.
+You provide a key/value pair pattern that Seneca matches against objects that are submitted using the add method.
+When an object is submitted, Seneca checks the object's top-level properties in alphabetical order to see if there is a matching action.

 The action is a function that accepts two arguments.
-The first is the object that was submitted, and the second is a callback that you should call once your action has completed it's work.
+The first is the object that was submitted.
+The second is a callback that you should call once your action has completed its work.
 The callback has the standard signature function( err, result ).
 The callback must always be called, especially to report errors.
-The action result is optional, and you do not have to supply one if it does not make sense for your action.
+The action result is optional; you do not have to supply one if it does not make sense for your action.

-___Example: defining an action___
 ``` js
 seneca.add({foo:'bar'}, function (args, done) {
   done( null,{zoo:args.zoo})